geersch/nestjs-getting-started/docs/06-business-logic.md

 `unknown-car-brand.error.ts`

-Error which is thrown if an unknown car brand is specified.
+The error is thrown if an unknown car brand is specified.

 ```ts
 import { BusinessRuleViolation } from './busisness-rule-validation.error';